12 Small Red Japanese Maple Varieties

 Inaba Shidare Japanese Maple

 Inaba Shidare is one of the most popular dwarf Japanese maples.
-Among other things, it has a weeping effect, which is why it is so prized among lovers of such trees.
+It has a weeping effect, which is why it is so prized among lovers of such trees.

 At maturity, this maple usually reaches no more than 5 feet tall and about 6-7 feet wide.
-The young branches bend to the side before they are fully mature and create a wonderful mushroom-shaped crown.
+The young branches bend to the side before fully mature, creating a fabulous mushroom-shaped crown.

-The leaves are very heavily dissected and are bright red with a slight burgundy tinge in the spring.
-In summer the color may darken slightly, but in fall the leaves are bright red again.
+The leaves are heavily dissected and bright red with a slight burgundy tinge in the spring.
+In summer, the color may darken slightly, but in fall, the leaves are bright red again.

 Inaba Shidare can grow well in full sun as well as in semi-shade.
 To get good leaf color, avoid planting in full shade.